How Long Does It Take to Sell a House?

 What is the best month to sell a house?

-Nationally, the best month to sell a house quickly is April, according to HomeLight’s Best Time to Sell Calculator.
-Homes listed in April typically sell five days sooner than in other months, on average
+Nationally, the best month to sell a house quickly is July, according to HomeLight’s Best Time to Sell Calculator.
+Homes listed in July typically sell six days sooner than in other months, on average

 However, due to the seasonal factors discussed above, the best time to sell a house will differ from market to market.